 Alum steers rover on its search for signs of life

-Matt Heverly doesn’t like to make a big deal of his job as the lead driver of the most expensive car in the solar system—NASA‘’s $2.5 billion, two-ton Curiosity rover, which is now roaming the surface of Mars.
+Matt Heverly doesn’t like to make a big deal of his job as the lead driver of the most expensive car in the solar system—NASA’s $2.5 billion, two-ton Curiosity rover, which is now roaming the surface of Mars.

-Heverly and his team of 15 drivers take the scientists where they want go by writing computer code, then sending it to Curiosity, which sometime in the next few hours does what it’s been told.
-The desired destinations come from a host of international scientists involved with NASA’s Mars Science Laboratory Project, whose mission is to determine whether the Red Planet once harbored life’s basic elements: water, energy and carbon.
+Heverly and his team of 15 drivers take the scientists where they want to go by writing computer code, then sending it to Curiosity, which sometime in the next few hours does what it’s been been told.
+The desired destinations come from a host of international scientists involved with NASA’s Mars Science Laboratory Project, whose mission is to determine whether the Red Planet once harbored life’s basic elements: water, energy, and carbon.

 Curiosity has been on Mars for only four months, but the team has already made some impressive discoveries.
 After landing flawlessly in Gale Crater, the rover found rounded pebbles, indicating to geologists that the site had once been home to at least knee-deep water, clue number one that the planet could support life.